Soto, Nationals top Cole, Astros 5-4 in World Series opener

 Soto looked overmatched when he fanned on Cole’s 99 mph heater in the first inning.
 Turned out Soto was just getting warmed up.

-Soto justified his place in the 4-spot, launching a leadoff drive in the fourth onto the train tracks to make it 2-all.
+He justified his place in the 4-spot, launching a leadoff drive in the fourth to make it 2-all.
 He became the fourth-youngest player to homer in the Series, behind Andruw Jones, Miguel Cabrera and Mickey Mantle.

+The ball was later retrieved from the train tracks and donated by Soto for a long ride to the Hall of Fame in Cooperstown.

-A while later, the ball was still resting there when the Nationals took the lead.
-Eaton hit a tiebreaking single in the fifth and Soto doubled with two outs for a 5-2 lead.
+Washington took the lead in the fifth.
+Eaton hit a tiebreaking single and Soto doubled with two outs for a 5-2 advantage.

 After the game, Soto agreed to donate his home run ball to the Hall of Fame in Cooperstown.